EstherSlabbert/Database/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains a simple project created on Visual Studio Code using Python that could be used by a bookstore clerk.
+This repository contains a simple project created on Visual Studio Code using Python and SQLite3 library that could be used by a bookstore clerk.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>